Tobacco seeds (Nicotiana Tabacum) - Seeds of the Gods

 Disponibilité: En stock

-Contains 10 gram Tobacco seeds.
+Contains 1 gram of Tobacco seeds.
 In hermetically sealed packaging.

 Effects of Tobacco